go-gitea/gitea/docs/content/doc/administration/logging-config.en-us.md

 logger is that Gitea can now log accesses in a standard log format so standard tools may be used.

-You can enable this logger using `logger.ACCESS.MODE = ...`.
+You can enable this logger using `logger.access.MODE = ...`.

 If desired the format of the Access logger can be changed by changing the value of the `ACCESS_LOG_TEMPLATE`.